 What is iCOR?
 Giatec’s Non-destructive Concrete Corrosion Monitoring

-As a non-destructive testing tool, the iCOR is an award-winning device that has been recognized for its positive impact in corrosion monitoring and mitigation.
+As a non-destructive corrosion assessment tool, the iCOR is an award-winning device that has been recognized for its positive impact in corrosion monitoring and mitigation.
 Using our patented CEPRA technology, the device is unique in its ability to perform three-in-one concrete testing measurements of: rebar corrosion rate, half-cell potential, and in-situ electrical resistivity.

-Why Select the iCOR for Corrosion Assessment
+Why Select the iCOR as Your Corrosion Assessment Tool

 - Award-winning technology: This device was presented with the 2019 Corrosion Innovation of the Year Award by the National Association of Corrosion Engineers (NACE)